ntuorangejuice/cheat-sheet/README_Reduced.md

 > Can calculate hash of number sequence quickly.
 >
-> If too slow, try again:) Or remove class...
-Or set REPEAT smaller.
+> If too slow, set REPEAT smaller.
+Or try again:)

 ```c++